xamarin/KimonoDesigner/Readme.md

 The **APIDocs** folder include full API documentation for the different parts of the Kimono Designer.

-## Resources
+## Icon Resources

-Provides the images and icons used in SourceWriter.
 All of the icons were provided by [Icons8](https://icons8.com).
 The icons are free for personal use and also free for commercial use, but they require [linking](https://icons8.com/license/) to to their web site.
 They distribute them under the license called [Creative Commons Attribution-NoDerivs 3.0 Unported](https://creativecommons.org/licenses/by-nd/3.0/).
 Alternatively, you can [buy a license](https://icons8.com/paid-license-99/) that doesn't require any linking.

 # License